Le Bouillon Chartier, Paris: authentic and very affordable

 Lunch in Paris

-This is also a very lively neighborhood housing the Opéra Garnier, the Galeries Lafayette, the Olympia Concert Hall, le Passage des Panoramas, the Folies Bergère Cabaret, le Grand Rex Cinéma and much more.
+This Bouillon Chartier is also located in a very lively neighborhood where you can find the Opéra Garnier, the Galeries Lafayette, the Olympia concert hall, le Passage des Panoramas, the Folies Bergère Cabaret, le Grand Rex Cinéma and much more.

 Le Bouillon Chartier

-You can find Le Bouillon Chartier in a small alleyway on your left when you enter Rue du Faubourg Montmartre, leaving Boulevard Montmartre behind you.
+You can find le Bouillon Chartier Grands Boulevards in a small alleyway on your left when you enter Rue du Faubourg Montmartre, leaving Boulevard Montmartre behind you.

 Classic French cuisine

 Le Bouillon Chartier is known for its classic French cuisine.

 Classic starters here for instance are oeuf dur mayonnaise (hard-boiled egg with mayo, €2,00), charcuterie (€4), paté (terrine de campagne, €3,80), leeks with vinaigrette (€3,50), celeriac remoulade (€2,70), plain and simple grated carrots with vinegar, foie gras (€7), garlic butter snails and so on.

 Main courses are usually confit duck (€9,80), choucroute (€10,80), steak tartare (€9), pike perch quenelles in creamy nantua bisque sauce, steamed or oven bake fish, roast chicken, sausages and mash, steak and fries…